martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The `external_session_id` TLS extension carries the unique identifier that an endpoint selects.
 When used with SDP, the value includes the `tls-id` attribute from the SDP that the endpoint generated when negotiating the session.
-This document only defines use of this extensions for SDP; other methods of external session negotiation can use this extension to include a unique session identifier.
+This document only defines use of this extension for SDP; other methods of external session negotiation can use this extension to include a unique session identifier.